jeffcarp/talks/talk-notes.md

-Abbreviated version of notes for the actual talk.
+This is an abbreviated version of the notes for the actual talk.

 - Thank you to the meetup organizers, TJ and ...

-# Logistics
+## Logistics

 - The talk will take about 50 minutes
 - I'll stop for questions at the end
 - Also feel free to ask during

-# Who am I
+## Who am I

 - Jeff Carpenter
 - Comments, feedback, want to hack on something